 Under the Protection of Children from Sexual Offences (POCSO) Act, 2012, it is mandatory to report case of abuse against children, sexual or otherwise.
 This makes it extremely important to take up some initiatives that can be undertaken by anyone who comes across a case of child abuse.
 One of the steps taken up is calling the Child helpline at 1098.
 Every time this small four-digit number is answered it is ensured that the case reported is attended at the earliest and the child involved is rescued from the situation.

-What is Childline and how exactly it works?
+What is the child helpline number and how exactly does it works?